 - Macular degeneration

 - Consider using a higher-wattage globe/light bulb.
 LED bulbs offer a cheaper and more environmentally-friendly option

 - Choose a lightshade that does not reduce the amount of light being emitted

 - Ensure stairs and landings are well lit – put light switches at the top and bottom of the stairs

 - Keep light colours on walls and ceilings to enhance light reflection.

-Coverings and blinds can hamper the flow of natural light into your home.
-Try to maximise light as much as possible.
-Natural light will fully illuminate any environment.
+Window coverings such as curtains and blinds will reduce the amount of natural light into your home.
+Try to maximise light as much as possible as natural light will fully illuminate any environment.

 - Keep windows and netting as clean as possible

 - Do not obscure windows with large pieces of furniture

 - Consider window frosting panels instead of net curtains if privacy is a concern